-Chairman's report for the year ended 30 September 2021
+Chairman's report for the year ended 30 September 2022

-The Foundation is currently in the fifth year of the five-year strategic plan which was agreed by the Trustees of the Foundation in 2016
+The Foundation is currently in the process of setting a new five-year strategic plan to follow the previous plan agreed by the Trustees in 2016.

-The Trustees identified four strategic areas of focus:
+The Trustees have identified four strategic areas of focus:

-- · Research and development of new medicines. - Oncology research targets and biomarkers. - · Research led care for those in end of life, or life limited circumstances. - Activities to promote health and wellbeing in disenfranchised communities and geographical areas in the developed and the developing world.
+- · Research and development of new medicines. - Oncology research targets and biomarkers. - Research led care for those in end of life, or life limited circumstances. - Activities to promote health and wellbeing in disenfranchised communities and geographical areas in the developed and the developing world.

-This report illustrates the work we have done this year to demonstrate our long-term commitment to the principal objectives of the McClay Foundation and our desire to uphold Allen McClay's wishes by continuing his legacy and vision to make a meaningful contribution to human health and wellbeing, worldwide.
+This report illustrates the work we have done this year to demonstrate our long-term commitment to the principal objectives of the McClay Foundation and our desire to uphold Sir Allen McClay's wishes by continuing his legacy and vision to make a meaningful contribution to human health and wellbeing, worldwide.